froykefroyke/journalview/README.md

 journalview
 =========

-A small CLI utility to inspect systemd journal boot logs (journalctl) and profile service startup times.
+A CLI utility to inspect systemd journal boot logs (journalctl) and profile service startup times.

 What it does
 ------------